-On paper, the 2017 MacBook was everything we were begging for from Apple since the rebirth of the MacBook in 2015.
-The keyboard, with Apple’s proprietary butterfly switches is more tactile, while the internals also saw huge advances – thanks to 7th-generation Intel Core m3, i5 and i7 Intel Kaby Lake CPUs.

-Cut to the chase

-A fresh copy of the page gives:

 On paper, the MacBook 2017 was the pinnacle of what we’d been asking for from Apple since its rebirth in 2015.
 Apple’s signature Butterfly keyboard is more tactile, while the internals also advanced dramatically, thanks to the inclusion of 7th-generation Intel Kaby Lake CPUs.

 Cut to the chase